gabrielfnayres/pax-case/SCALING_STRATEGY.md

 ## 1. Scaling to 10 Million Images per Day

-Processing 10 million images daily requires a robust, distributed, and resilient architecture.
-A monolithic application would not be cost-effective or performant.
-The proposed solution is a microservices-based architecture centered around a message queue.

 **Key Components**:

 1.  **API Gateway**: A single entry point for all incoming image processing requests.
-It handles authentication, rate limiting, and routing requests to the appropriate service.
+Before get in this point the client traffic should pass through a Load Balancer to avoid possible API overloads

-2.  **Message Queue** (e.g., RabbitMQ, AWS SQS, Google Cloud Pub/Sub):
+2.  **Message Queue**:
     -   Decouples the request intake from the processing pipeline.
     -   The API Gateway publishes a message to the queue for each image, containing metadata like the image location (e.g., an S3 bucket URL).
     -   Provides persistence and allows the processing workers to consume images at their own pace, preventing overload.